 An electrician fractures his patella after tripping over a tool box improperly placed on a walking path by an employee of a different company (not the worker’s employer).

 Potential Negligent Third Parties: The other worker and his employer.

 If there is a negligent third party and a lawsuit is commenced against that third party, you can still continue to collect your Workers’ Compensation benefits.
 But identifying potential negligent third-parties can be complicated.
-The Dearie Law Firm, P.C., has three decades of experience with evaluating the facts and details of construction site accidents to determine whether a viable Third-Party Lawsuit may be brought.
+Our construction accident lawyers have three decades of experience with evaluating the facts and details of construction site accidents to determine whether a viable Third-Party Lawsuit may be brought.